-Rikard Österlund has developed a wonderful photographic side to INTRA’s creative offerings, from hosting the Rochester incarnation of Photobook Club, using our workspaces as a location for photo shoots, and to his recent amazing experiments with wet plate collodion – one of the earliest photographic processes.
+Rikard Österlund has developed a wonderful photographic side to INTRA’s creative offerings, from hosting the Rochester incarnation of Photobook Club, using our workspaces as a location for photo shoots, and to his recent amazing wet plate collodion work – using one of the earliest photographic processes.

 Taking on INTRA as a pop-up photographic studio, Rikard has researched and practiced this intricate and magical process.
 He prepares plates by hand by pouring chemicals on to a sheet of metal or glass.
 The image is then exposed in an antique camera while the sitter keeps statue-still, and is developed immediately, creating a unique, one-of-a-kind photograph.
 The experience is something like a formal, 19th Century Polaroid portrait and the results are incredible, with an atmosphere of another time – astonishing, surprising and beautiful.
 Rikard is well known for his technical photographic skills and he has mastered this tricky process brilliantly.

-Anna Morell has written a lovely piece on the process for WOW Kent magazine.
+Anna Morell wrote a lovely piece on the process for WOW Kent magazine.